apostrophecms/docs/docs/guide/pages.md

 # Pages and page types

 Every page in an Apostrophe website is assigned a **"page type"**.
 The page type tells Apostrophe **what template to use** to render the page and **what configuration to apply**.
-Configurations will often at least include the content schema for the page type.
+Configurations will often at least include the field schema for the page type.

 ## Creating a page type